 This is not a blog post about Maryland law or medical malpractice.
 But we are interested in the health of babies.
 This is something that people need to understand.

 While Zika is usually not life-threatening, the problem is that many infected people will not even know it.
-Often, the Zika virus will only cause very mild symptoms if any at all.
-An infected person may have a fever, rash, headache, joint pain, red eyes, and/or muscle pain that lasts for only a few days up to a week.
+Often, the Zika virus will only cause very mild symptoms, if any at all.
+An infected person may have a fever, rash, headache, joint pain, red eyes, and/or muscle pain that lasts only a few days up to a week.

 Zika and Birth Defects

 What you may not know, however, is that if you are pregnant and become infected by the Zika virus, it could also infect your baby and cause birth defects.
-That’s right, Zika has been associated with several birth defects and birth injuries and a lot of research is being conducted to learn more about it.
+That’s right, Zika has been associated with several birth defects and injuries, and a lot of research is being conducted to learn more about it.
 When a fetus is exposed to the virus before birth, that exposure causes Congenital Zika syndrome.

 This could be because of a mosquito bite or from the mother having unprotected sex with an affected partner.
-Congenital Zika syndrome encompasses a unique number of birth defects that are found in fetuses and babies infected by Zika in utero.
+Congenital Zika syndrome encompasses a unique number of birth defects found in fetuses and babies infected by Zika in utero.
 For one, it is known that microcephaly can be caused by an infection during pregnancy.
 Additionally, infection during pregnancy has been associated with miscarriages, stillbirth, and Guillain-Barre syndrome.
 When it comes to Congenital Zika syndrome, however, it is defined by five distinct features, including:

-Ø Distinct pattern of brain damage resulting in brain tissue decrease
+- Distinct pattern of brain damage resulting in brain tissue decrease

-Ø Scarring and/or pigment changes in the eye
+- Scarring and/or pigment changes in the eye

-Ø Limited range of motion in joints
+- Limited range of motion in joints

-Ø Excess muscle tone that results in body movement restriction
+- Excess muscle tone that results in body movement restriction

-After collecting data from these children, including measurements of physical, motor, sensory, and cognitive development, the researchers then performed statistical analyses to look for any correlations with congenital Zika.
-The results were rather troubling, as strong correlations were discovered in children with cerebral palsy and probable congenital Zika.
+After collecting data from these children, including measurements of physical, motor, sensory, and cognitive development, the researchers performed statistical analyses to look for any correlations with congenital Zika.
+The results were troubling, as strong correlations were discovered in children with cerebral palsy and probable congenital Zika.
 Nearly 62% of the children had severe congenital microcephaly, 63.4% had epilepsy, 93.2% lacked expected postural reactions, 94.7% showed abnormal persistence of primitive reflexes, and 97.6% exhibited severe neuroimaging abnormalities, primarily calcifications.
-Of most concern, however, was that 96.3% of the children had spastic cerebral palsy, which is a very severe form of it.
+Of most concern, however, was that 96.3% of the children had spastic cerebral palsy, a very severe form of it.
 Additionally, researchers observed very low cognitive, language, and motor developmental performance scores in children with congenital Zika.
 Lastly, a statistically significant correlation was discovered between the cognitive and motor score of a child with congenital Zika and head circumference.